IBM/build-an-elearning-portal-with-watson-media/README.md

 ![Watch this Gif](doc/src/images/upload.gif)

 ### Create Playlists.
+* Click on `Playlists Button` on the left-hand side Dashboard.

 ### Give Password Restriction on the Channel.
 ### Restrict Domains where video can be embedded.